That decadent piece of chocolate smells delicious.

 It makes your mouth water and stimulates a memory of the last time something so delightful touched your tongue.

-Yet, you choose to resist the urge to indulge in the impulse because you have goals for a slim, summer body.
+Yet, you choose to resist the urge to indulge in the impulse because you have a goal of cutting back on sugar.

-Your mission is a healthier body before the end of the year.
-You try to force yourself out of bed in the morning to get to the gym, yet the urge to savor your warm covers wins instead.
+You are also aiming to run a half-marathon before the end of the year.
+You try to force yourself out of bed in the morning to go for a run, yet the urge to savor your warm duvet wins instead.

 We all face moments in life where high or low self-control comes into focus.
 As it’s been a topic of interest for decades, let’s explore the psychology of self-control.

 Self-control serves as an executive function necessary for individual goal attainment.
-It is a cognitive process, one that is present for self-regulating behavior in pursuit of personal goals.
-This advanced executive process allows human beings to inhibit themselves from impulsive responses in behavior, favoring a more appropriate type of context-specific behavior.
+It is a cognitive process for self-regulating behavior in pursuit of personal goals.
+This advanced executive process allows us to inhibit ourselves from impulsive responses in behavior, favoring more appropriate, context-specific behavior.

-From Cybernetics, the General Systems Theory was developed in sociology (Buckley, 1968) and created a framework around self-control.
-It is theorized that abstract goals (like that slim summer body) are attained over longer periods than concrete goals (the need to fuel your body).
-The goals are hierarchically integrated into behavioral decisions, however.
+From cybernetics, the general systems theory was developed in sociology (Buckley, 1968) and created a framework around self-control.
+It is theorized that abstract goals are attained over longer periods than concrete goals.
+The goals are hierarchically integrated into behavioral decisions.

-Making moral and ethical decisions that are considered to be more abstract, or higher level requires self-control decisions that are integrated within the intricate maze of implicit choices that humans make daily.
+Making moral and ethical decisions that are considered to be more abstract, or higher level, requires self-control decisions that are integrated within the intricate maze of implicit choices that we make daily.

 The theories have developed over time, and in recent years, research on self-control, morality, and human strength has been an intriguing area of focus.
 When we know more about how the self can alter its own state to achieve adaptive success, more flourishing lives can be forged.

 Self-control theory has developed into a much broader concept.
 It has become more than the effortful inhibition of impulses than the previous models have described (Fujita, 2011).
-A deeper understanding of avoidance and other action-based cognitions that are present in persons that score high on self-control scales helps to connect the importance of self-regulation in all areas of life.
+A deeper understanding of avoidance and other action-based cognitions among people who score high on self-control scales helps to connect the importance of self-regulation in all areas of life.

 4 Elements and Examples of Self-Control Theory

 One key element in self-control is deferring gratification.
 By utilizing the character strengths of savoring and self-regulation, self-control can improve.
-Teaching children how to appreciate and effectively distract themselves from gratification is a skill that will serve them into adulthood.
-Adults who have not learned these strengths and how to harness them can also benefit from practice.
+Teaching children how to appreciate and effectively distract themselves from gratification will serve them into adulthood.
+Adults who have not learned these strengths or how to harness them can also benefit from practice.